If either of them falls down, one can help the other up.

 Throughout the year we enjoy house enrichment events that promote team-work and friendly competition.
 The older children in each house are actively encouraged to support those younger and/or less confident than themselves.
 We are constantly delighted by the kindness and consideration they show each other.

 Members of Year 6 are invited to take on the responsibility of becoming playground buddies, promoting citizenship in our school.
 Our six-week training programme is based on the Salus approach, after which our buddies work on a rota basis.
-They wear hi-viz jackets to make them clearly visible on the playground.

 - facilitate playground games